 For that reason, a sequential list is referred to as O(n) in Big-O Notation because as the number of elements increase, this algorithm will take increasing longer to go through every single element, especially with the worst case scenario of each target being the last element in the list.
 A list with 1 million elements would take 1 million steps.

-The binary search algorithm works by spliting the task of locating the target into smaller tasks.
+The binary search algorithm works by splitting the task of locating the target into smaller tasks.

 1. Order a list, such as by numbers in ascending order.
 The above example would be (1, 2, 3, 6, 10, 15, 20, 25, 26).